 To statistically investigate the evidence for data manipulation in the DECREASE studies2,3, we took three steps.
 First, we reproduced the findings from the 2014 meta-analysis by Bouri et al.9, which contained sufficient information to estimate the deviation of the DECREASE trials from other published trials on beta-blockers.
 We also included type of beta-blocker to inspect whether this is predictive of the effect of beta-blockers on perioperative mortality.
 Second, we evaluated the probability that the DECREASE trials (or more extreme effects) arose from the same effect distribution as the non-DECREASE trials, which are assumed to be the true effect of beta-blockers on perioperative mortality in patients undergoing non-cardiac surgery.
 Third, we estimated how many data points would have to be manipulated in order to reproduce the results of the DECREASE trials if the initial, non-manipulated results arose from the effect estimates as obtained from the non-DECREASE trials.
 Considering the committees investigating the scientific integrity of the DECREASE trials were unable to assess this, we consider it worthwhile to investigate this further.

-Step 1: reproducing meta-analysis of Bouri et al. (2014)
+Step 1: Reproducing meta-analysis of Bouri et al. (2014)

 Methods

 To ensure that we used similar analysis procedures as in the 2014 meta-analysis9, we initially reproduced Bouri et al.'s estimates.
 This ensured that (1) their results are reproducible and (2) we are using the correct estimates in subsequent steps of our analyses.
-Using figures 2 and 3 from the original paper9, we extracted the raw event data for the 2 (control vs experimental) by 2 (event vs no event) design, which we used to recompute the natural logarithm of the risk ratio and its standard error.
+Using Figures 2 and 3 from the original paper9, we extracted the raw event data for the 2 (control vs experimental) by 2 (event vs no event) design, which we used to recompute the natural logarithm of the risk ratio and its standard error.
 The extracted event data is available at osf.io/aykeh and our analysis plan was preregistered at osf.io/vnmzc.

 We computed the log risk ratio (i.e., log RR) for each study and pooled these using v2.0.0 of the R package metafor16.
 We estimated a weighted random-effects model using the restricted maximum-likelihood estimator (i.e., REML)17 to estimate the variance of effects.
 We used the default weighting procedure in the metafor package.
 We added 0.5 to each cell count, as is common in meta-analyses on risk- and odds ratios in order to prevent computational artefacts18.
-The 2014 meta-analysis9 did not specify the variance estimate used, hence, (minor) discrepancies between our estimates and the original estimates could be due to differences in the estimation procedure.
+The 2014 meta-analysis9 did not specify the variance estimate used; hence, (minor) discrepancies between our estimates and the original estimates could be due to differences in the estimation procedure.

 Results

 We were able to closely reproduce the estimates for the different sets of studies (Figure 2 of the 2014 meta-analysis9).
 Bouri et al. differentiated between the estimates from the non-DECREASE trials (k=9) and the DECREASE trials (k=2).
-We confirmed the effect size estimates and the variance estimates for both the non-DECREASE- and the DECREASE trials, except for some discrepancies at the second decimal level for the estimated effect sizes and a somewhat larger difference between the variance estimates of the DECREASE studies.
+We confirmed the effect size estimates and the variance estimates for both the non-DECREASE and the DECREASE trials, except for some discrepancies at the second decimal level for the estimated effect sizes and a somewhat larger difference between the variance estimates of the DECREASE studies.
 Table 1 depicts the original and reproduced values for both sets of studies.

-The original- and reproduced meta-analytic results based on the data provided in the 2014 meta-analysis by Bouri et al.
+Table 1: The original- and reproduced meta-analytic results based on the data provided in the 2014 meta-analysis by Bouri et al9.